KentoNishi/Stack-Trace-Visualizer/readme.md

-# JUnit GUI
+# Stack Trace Visualizer
-An interactive graphical interface to track and manage JUnit tests.
+An interactive graphical interface to visualize the Java call stack.